 With inconclusive research like that and a long list of nasty side effects, it just seems better to stick to more natural ways to try and boost your testosterone, instead of taking DHEA supplementation.

 But, that’s just my opinion.
 If you are set on going ahead with DHEA then that is up to you of course.
 This post is just to give you all the info out there, but in the end, the decision is always yours!

 So if you do want to give it a try, here’s some info about the usual DHEA dosage to potentially raise your testosterone levels:

 |Weak/minimal DHEA dosage||10-25 mg per day|

 |Strong DHEA dosage||50+ mg per day|

-Everything above is aimed at giving you a detailed overview of what DHEA is, how DHEA and testosterone are linked, whether a proper DHEA dosage to increase testosterone works, and in general how safe supplementation is.
+Everything above gives you a clear overview of what DHEA is, how it’s linked to your testo levels, whether a proper DHEA dosage to increase testosterone works, and in general how safe its supplementation is.

-Unfortunately, with conclusive evidence lacking and the list of side effects being longer than your weekly grocery list, you might want to think twice about using DHEA supplements.
-Nevertheless, the ultimate conclusion is simple: in the end the choice is always yours.
+Unfortunately, conclusive evidence is lacking and the list of potential side effects is longer than your weekly grocery list.
+So you might want to think twice before using DHEA supplements.

 Alternatively, you can look at a natural testosterone-boosting supplement such as TestoGen, which safely raises your t-levels without causing any harmful side effects.